A complementarian asked me recently:

 Do you find it significant that God describe himself as carrying in God’s womb, giving birth and most likely nursing at his breast, but never as doing anything biologically male, or having male body parts?

 (For evidence of the allegations above, the Bible speaks of God as (a) a woman in labour (Isa.
 42:14); (b) a mother who births Israel (Isa.
 46:3-4).; (c) a mother who gave birth to the Israelites (Dt.
 32:18); and (d) El Shaddai may refer to the Hebrew word for breasts (“shadiam”).
 In this case, it would imply that God nourishes, supplies and satisfies.)

 My answer is that I find both these points significant. and mention both when teaching about God.

 Pictures convey more of a message than words.
 We remember much more of what we see than what we hear.
 And where “God the Father” is a word that is never explained by images whereby the person biologically needs to be male, the same cannot be said about the female pictures of God:

-Several pictures have God with a womb, and giving birth.
-The Bible may also use a name for God that imply him suckling.
+Several pictures have God with a womb and giving birth.
+The Bible may also use a name for God that implies Him suckling.
 (El Shaddai) These are things that literally can only be done by a woman.
 Clearly, God intended us to sometimes think of him in unmistakably and unalterably female terms.